 Trust me.
 You don’t want to receive a letter like that.

-But this is what happens when your marketing agency inputs a SINGLE INCORRECT SETTING on Google or Facebook.
+But this is what happens when your digital marketing agency inputs a SINGLE INCORRECT SETTING on Google or Facebook.

 It’d be good if we can ignore marketing completely, or tell our marketer to play it extremely safe (AKA “accept horrible marketing results and end up wasting time/money”).
 Sadly, the modern world forces us to keep up with times to stay relevant.